lichengunc/MAttNet/README.md

 * Mask R-CNN: Follow the instructions of my [mask-faster-rcnn](https://github.com/lichengunc/mask-faster-rcnn) repo, preparing everything needed for `pyutils/mask-faster-rcnn`.
 You could use `cv/mrcn_detection.ipynb` to test if you've get Mask R-CNN ready.

-* REFER data: Use the download links of [REFER](https://github.com/lichengunc/refer) and go to the foloder running `make`.
+* REFER API and data: Use the download links of [REFER](https://github.com/lichengunc/refer) and go to the foloder running `make`.
 Follow `data/README.md` to prepare images and refcoco/refcoco+/refcocog annotations.

 * refer-parser2: Follow the instructions of [refer-parser2](https://github.com/lichengunc/refer-parser2) to extract the parsed expressions using [Vicente's R1-R7 attributes](http://tamaraberg.com/papers/referit.pdf). **Note** this sub-module is only used if you want to train the models by yourself.